FOREX -Yen slides after BOJ stuns markets with negative rates

 * Dollar/yen initially jumps 2 pct, later trims gains

-* BOJ keeps base money target unchanged at 80 trln yen (updates, adds details, quote)
+* BOJ keeps base money target unchanged at 80 trln yen (Recasts, adds quote, updates with European trade)

 By Anirban Nag